Level 1 Lesson 18.1 – When Does the Movie Start?

 Grammar 3: 店 – Different Shops in Chinese · HSK 1

-We learned that in Chinese 店 diàn means shop or store, as in 商店 shāngdiàn.
-If we want to say different shops in Chinese, usually we can use this structure:
+In Chinese, 店 diàn means *shop* or *store*, as in 商店.
+To name different types of shops, we usually use this structure:

-product name + 店
+Product Name + 店

 For example: